JohanneKnz/invest-play/README.md

 User selection options in quiz: The code was not loading correctly, thus not allowing the user to select options in the quiz.
 Attempts to correct the code relating to user clicking on the answers were not working.
 Having gone through the code and looking for material on the topic, the problem was fixed by amending the code to ensure that all elements were correctly defined.

 ### Known Bugs
+The timer function has an empty value, the timer does work, however the implimentation for this was not fixed.

+The next button should be hidden when the quiz is ongoing.
+The next button cannot be clicked when the quiz is ongoing, however it is still visible to the user.

+The username and feedback options are not utilized for any part of the code, and there are no specific responses to this.
+I would like to add a function for getting the username and adding this to the results, and further to set up specific resonses to the forms.

 ### Lighthouse
 I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.